NakhlehLab/MaCroDNA/Resampling_stability_analyses/BE_data_analyses/README.md

 To measure the stability of scRNA-seq cells’ assignments in the BE biopsies, we designed a leave-one-out experiment that involved introducing a small perturbation into the input data by leaving out one of the scRNA-seq cells.
 Such perturbation in the RNA inputs might change the assignment of not only the left-out scRNA-seq cell but also the remaining scRNA-seq cells.
 Therefore, for each scRNA-seq cell, we aggregated the scDNA-seq cells’ IDs assigned to it across all the leave-one-out trials.
 Next, for each scRNA-seq cell, we collected the scDNA-seq cell IDs that were different from the assigned scDNA-seq cell ID when running MaCroDNA on the entire RNA data and defined the AII as the number of such different scDNA-seq cell IDs.
 The higher the AII, the more unstable and indefinitive the assignment of a scRNA-seq is in the presence of perturbation.

+The script named `run_loo_experiment.py` performs the leave-one-out trials on all the BE biopsies.
+To run this code:

+1. Set `dna_src_dir` to the path to the directory containing the filtered (from the section [Filtering on the scDNA-seq read count tables](https://github.com/NakhlehLab/MaCroDNA/tree/main/BE_data_analysis#filtering-on-the-scdna-seq-read-count-tables)).
+2. Set `rna_src_dir` to the path to the directory containing the filtered gene expression data (from the section [Filtering on the scRNA-seq gene expression tables](https://github.com/NakhlehLab/MaCroDNA/blob/main/BE_data_analysis/README.md#filtering-on-the-scrna-seq-gene-expression-tables)).
+3. Set `tgt_dir` to the desired path for storing the results.